 For quick results, use your vacuum cleaner on a lower power setting, keeping the upholstery attachment just shy of the slats so that you don't damage them.
 Otherwise, the best approach is to once a week, close the Venetian blind and use a feather duster to give it a light dusting.
 Next, open and close the blind in the opposite direction to clean the other side of the slats.
 This will remove the majority of the dust, fast.

 Work from the middle of each slat outwards to minimise the spread of dust.
 Once dusted, use washing up liquid in hot water or a good quality window cleaning product to gently wipe the slats, being careful not to bow them.
-Dry with a lint-free cloth – microfibre cloths are the best.
+Dry with a lint-free cloth – microfiber cloths (available from Amazon) are the best.
 If your blinds are riddled with grease stains and the like, mix a tablespoon of baking soda into your dish soap solution.